 It started back in 2008.
-That’s when Kosher Sports Inc. signed off on a decade-long, $725,000 deal to sell glatt kosher hot dogs, knishes, sausages, peanuts and pretzels at home games for the Mets.
+That’s when Kosher Sports Inc. signed off on a decade-long, $725,000 deal to sell glatt kosher hot dogs, knishes, sausages, peanuts, and pretzels at home games for the Mets.

-Then in 2010, the vendor sued the ballpark in Brooklyn federal court, Kosher Sports, Inc. v.
+Then in 2010, the kosher vendor sued the ballpark in Brooklyn federal court, Kosher Sports, Inc. v.
 Queens Ballpark Company LLC, alleging breach of contract.
 According to the lawsuit, the ballpark refused to allow the vendor to sell its kosher products on Fridays and Saturday nights.
-It informed the vendor of this before the 2009 season, about a year after the contract was originally drawn up.
+It informed the vendor of this before the 2009 season, about a year after the contract was initially drawn up.

 Plus, the vendor claimed, the ballpark had failed to find them a suitable location for a fourth vending cart brought into service.

-Ultimately, the U.S. Court of Appeals for the Second Circuit upheld an earlier ruling by the lower district court, dismissing the vendor’s motion for a summary judgment and granting the ballpark’s summary judgment motion and $55,000 counter-claim.
+Ultimately, the U.S. Court of Appeals for the Second Circuit upheld an earlier ruling by the lower district court, dismissing the vendor’s motion for a summary judgment and granting the ballpark’s summary judgment motion and $55,000 counterclaim.

 So what went wrong for this vendor?